Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

-A similar formula holds for Einstein metrics as seen from Chang's book (\cite{Chang}).
+As discussed in \cite{Chang}, a similar formula holds for Einstein metrics.

-In the case of the Laplace-Beltrami operator on the $2$-sphere, the metric with the biggest possible first non-zero eigenvalue among all metrics with fixed area equal to $4\pi$ is the round metric.
+In the case of the Laplace-Beltrami operator on the $2$-sphere, the metric with the biggest possible first non-zero eigenvalue among all metrics with fixed area equal to $\omega_2=4\pi$ is the round metric.
 This is due to Hersch (\cite{Hersch}).
-Our next result generalizes Hersch's result to the four dimensional round sphere and the Paneitz operator.
+Our next result generalizes Hersch's result to the four-dimensional round sphere.
 This result has also been obtained by Gonz\'alez-S\'aez in \cite{Gonzalez} via similar techniques. \begin{theorem} Consider the round sphere $(\mathbb{S}^4,g_r)$, and let $\omega_4=\text{Vol}(\mathbb{S}^4,g_r)$.
-Then for any $g_w=e^{2w}g_r\in [g_r]$ satisfying $\text{Vol}(\mathbb{S}^4,g_w) = \omega_4$, we have
+For any $g_w=e^{2w}g_r\in [g_r]$ satisfying $\text{Vol}(\mathbb{S}^4,g_w) = \omega_4$, we have

 with equality if and only if $g_w$ is isometric to $g_r$.
 In particular,

 \end{theorem}